mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>
 Change them in the 11_cinnamon.gschema.overrid file, and ensure ( you can copy and paste the array directly from this file ) into the function_resetcinnamenu<br>
 in /usr/share/customscripts/z_login.sh.
-if you do modify /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override then you will have to run this from su/sudo again in a terminal:<br>
+if you do modify /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override then you will have to run this again as su/sudo in a terminal:<br>
 glib-compile-schemas /usr/share/glib-2.0/schemas/
 <br>
 <br>